samhv/token-gated-api/README.md

 # NFT gated content
 Access-gating app that allows users to create content exclusively accessible by owners of specific NFTs.
 Imagine a world where owning a digital asset can grant you access to exclusive content, tailored just for you!

-# Important files to review
+# Files you'd like to review
 - models/pages.rb
 - lib/alchemy_api.rb
 - lib/ethereum_utils.rb